rstudio/education.rstudio.com/content/blog/2020-05-19-learnr/index.markdown

 ### learnr tutorials look and feel like a simple website

 I love the RStudio IDE.
 If you’re reading this, you probably do, too.
-But try to remember what it felt like the first time you ever opened RStudio.
-There is a lot there, and it takes *a long time* to feel really comfortable navigating it.
+But try to remember what it felt like the first time you opened it.
+There is a lot there, and it takes a long time to feel really comfortable navigating it.
 Eventually, most R-users will need to become good friends with the RStudio IDE.
 But for first-time users working remotely and without hands-on help, a learnr tutorial - which looks like a simple, easy-to-navigate website - could be a more familiar and welcoming entry.

 For example, here is what my [*Exploring missing values in naniar*](https://allisonhorst.shinyapps.io/missingexplorer/) tutorial looks like: